Install SSS on Windows

 You will need to install Python 3 on your computer if you don't have it installed already.

-You will also need a git on your machine and some way to interface with it.
+on your machine and some way to interface with it.
 We recommend Git Bash.

-Once that is succesfully set up, you will need to make sure that pip is installed on your machine as well.
-Enter the following in your cmd:
+Once that is succesfully set up, you will need to make sure that pip

-With pip installed we can now install virtualenv:
+installed we can now install virtualenv

 Setting up SSS